LuzElenaGit/Capstone/README.md

 Research Question:
 How can a machine learning algorithm be effectively utilized to classify and filter spam emails from legitimate messages, and what features contribute most significantly to accurate classification?

+The focus of the project will be on evaluating the model’s ability to correctly classify emails into “spam” or “not spam”.
+These results will be measured using the performance metrics previously mentioned.

 Data Source:
 https://www.kaggle.com/datasets/purusinghvi/email-spam-classification-dataset